By Grady Timmons

 Two of the dogs died within a few years, but the other lived to be at least 15.
-His name was Dadu, and by the time he was laid to rest last fall he had become the atoll’s most famous resident.
+His name was Dadu, and when he was laid to rest a year ago this fall the atoll lost its most famous resident.

 “Dadu was Palmyra’s shark-chasing dog,” says Conservancy marine scientist Kydd Pollock.
 “He wasn’t scared of anything.”

 Beloved by staff and celebrated by visiting researchers, Dadu was the subject of blogs and YouTube videos and at one point had his own Facebook page.
 At the south-eastern end of the atoll there is even a small islet that now bears his name.

 Dadu was a mongrel, a poi dog.
 He had a coarse, light brown coat and big black protruding ears.
 His many shark encounters had left scars on the side of his belly, and a chunk of his left ear was missing—the result of being picked on by the other dogs when he was young.

 But as the only dog on a remote Pacific atoll, he led a charmed life.
 He could run and swim to his heart’s content and was well cared for and loved.
 Staff took him for walks along the beach and sewed him sweaters that he wore when it got cold.
 He pretty much slept where he wanted and was rarely denied his two favorite treats: sashimi and spam.